llvm/clangir/Dialect/attrs.md

 >
 ```

-A function with this attribute executes before main()
+Marks the function as a global constructor in the module's constructor list.
+It will be executed before main() is called.

 #### Parameters: